openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 ## Nightscout Introduction

-[Nightscout](http://nightscout.info) in their own words: Nightscout (CGM in the Cloud) is an open source, DIY project that allows real time access to a CGM data via personal website, smartwatch viewers, or apps and widgets available for smartphones.
+[Nightscout](http://nightscout.info) is an open source, DIY project that allows real time access to a CGM data via personal website, smartwatch viewers, or apps and widgets available for smartphones.

 It basically allows a user to upload CGM data from a variety of sources, to an online database and cloud computing service.
 The information is then processed and displayed visually as a graph.
-There are plugins that allow greater information to be shown about OpenAPS too.
-As the data is uploaded to an online website and then retrieved by OpenAPS it allows OpenAPS a wider range of compatibility with various CGM solutions.
+There are plugins that allow greater information to be shown about OpenAPS, too.
+As the data is uploaded to an online website and then retrieved by OpenAPS, it allows OpenAPS a wider range of compatibility with various CGM solutions.

 **[Nightscout](http://nightscout.info) is the recommended way to visualize your